slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 Maybe also that his blind father blessed him on his deathbed (see next chapters).

+Though at this point (termination), I was on the Judges chapter of my reading of the Torah.

 ### On Earth

 > Can divide into two sub-chapters